-In August 2014, the FASB issued ASU No. 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern ("ASU No. 2014-15") that will require management to evaluate whether there are conditions and events that raise substantial doubt about an entity's ability to continue as a going concern within one year after the financial statements are issued on both an interim and annual basis.
-Management will be required to provide certain footnote disclosures if it concludes that substantial doubt exists or when its plans alleviate substantial doubt about the entity's ability to continue as a going concern.
-The Company adopted ASU No. 2014-15 in the fourth quarter of 2016, and its adoption did not have a material impact on the Company's financial statements.
+In August 2014, the FASB issued ASU No. 2014-15, Presentation of Financial Statements-Going Concern ("ASU 2014-15"), which defines management's responsibility to assess an entity's ability to continue as a going concern, and to provide related footnote disclosures if there is substantial doubt about its ability to continue as a going concern.
+ASU 2014-15 is effective for annual reporting periods ending after December 15, 2016, with early adoption permitted.
+The Company is currently evaluating the impact of adopting ASU 2014-15 and its related disclosures.
+When adopted, the Company does not expect this guidance to have a material impact on its financial statements.